kareniel/jonathandupre.com/content/blog/a-primer-on-hipaa-for-startups.md

 You and your subcontractors are liable for non-compliance with HIPAA.

-## What's the deal?
+## What are my responsibilities in case of a breach?

-**TLDR:** You have to be aware that a breach occured, and report it as soon as possible.
+**TLDR:** You have to be aware that a breach occurred, and report it as soon as possible.
 Also, people can file a complaint against you, which the OCR can investigate as much as they want.
 Your clients also have obligations.
 It's in your best interest to educate them.

 Your clients must provide notification of the breach to affected individuals, the Secretary, and, in certain circumstances, to the media.